JahazielGuzman/wayvi/README.md

 # Wayvi

-Wayvi is a music streaming service where you can play your favorite songs from top artists and even create your own playlist with an account
+Wayvi is a music streaming service where you can play your favorite songs from top artists and even create your own playlist with an account.

+This is the backend written in Ruby on Rails connected to a Postgres database.

+TO
 Things you may want to cover:

 * Ruby version